The Univeristy of Melbourne The Royal Melbourne Hopspital

 For a similar severe bacterial infection – meningococcal disease – all close contacts are given antibiotics to prevent them from getting sick.

-This approach however isn’t standardised for iGAS.
-More research is needed to determine which contacts should be given antibiotics and which antibiotics should be used.
-The ISAAC trial will answer these questions about how to prevent secondary iGAS so that in the future, doctors can ensure everyone who needs antibiotics receive them.
+For iGAS, this is not always the case.
+More research is needed to know which contacts should be given antibiotics and which antibiotics should be used.
+The ISAAC trial will answer these questions about how to prevent secondary iGAS (disease that occurs in the contacts of the index) so that in the future, doctors can ensure everyone who needs antibiotics receive them.

 Information for participants